 After a time in TIS, a rescued resident is given the opportunity to continue her healing in our long term program called Next Steps to Freedom (NSF).
 While here each lady continues the amazing journey to restoration that they began while in TIS.
 They are guided by a compassionate, caring Social Services Director in establishing an individualized case plan where life goals are established.
 These goals are designed to lead to true independence and include, but not limited to, life skills classes, intensive job skills training, trauma focused counseling, substance abuse counseling, educational opportunities, community involvement, and spiritual growth.

 After 9-12 months, or longer if necessary, a resident who has obtained employment may be recommended for our Transitional Living program by the Social Services Director.
 The time in TL will continue to be monitored by the Social Services Director as well as ongoing counseling and spiritual guidance.

 Military service, college, successful family reunification, and other independent living settings are a part of alternatives.
 The WellHouse works closely with each lady who seeks one of these alternatives, and she may continue to live in our Transitional Living home as needed while also receiving Case Management, counseling, and spiritual guidance.

-With the purchase of new property, The WellHouse is excited to begin construction on a new campus very soon.
+With the purchase of new property in August 2016, The WellHouse began construction shortly thereafter on a new campus.
+Our administrative office as well as our homes will be moving the end of March 2017.
 We will continue the work and follow the plans God has provided our ministry.
 The WellHouse continues to work with other stakeholders to develop and offer a program for youth under 18 who are trafficked.